oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

 In the previous two labs, you investigated the security posture of the database and then reviewed who can access it and what they can do.

 You have now identified risky configuration changes and changes to privileged users and entitlements.
-The next question is more fundamental:

-What data are we actually trying to protect?
+The next question is more fundamental: What data are we actually trying to protect?

 Knowing that a user has access to a database does not tell you whether that access puts sensitive information at risk.
 To understand the potential impact of a compromised or over-privileged account, you need to know where sensitive data resides.

-For example, a user might have access to a schema containing:
+For example, a user might have access to a schema containing the following:

 - Employee information
 - Contact information
 - Identification information